mlhubca/lab/bank-churn/Readme.md

 3) In the `Select Data` stage, select data asset `bank-churn.csv`
 4) In the `Train` stage,
      - Select `CHURN (Integer)` as the Label col
-     - Select `All (defaul)` as the Feature columns
+     - Select `All (default)` as the Feature columns
      - Select technique `Binary Classification`
-     - Use default Validation split (Train: 60, Test: 20, Holdout:20)
+     - Use the default Validation split (Train: 60, Test: 20, Holdout:20)
 5) In the `Evaluate` stage, save the model
 6) Review the model details
 7) On the Deployments tab, add an Online deployment, specify a name as `Bank Churn Online`